Help Us Help Others:

-Part of making your family pet as kid-friendly as possible involves teaching them some basic commands and appropriate behaviors.
+Dog training tips are part of making your family pet as kid-friendly as possible.
+This involves teaching them some basic commands and appropriate behaviors.
 This information will cover the basic essentials of dog training, so that you can get your family pet to better heed your commands and behave according to household rules.

 Basic Dog Training Tips: